Instead of building 265 units for seniors, the Pacific School or Religion will lease and sell some of its buildings to meet its mission.

 Changes in the local political landscape have prompted two groups to nix a project to build 265 apartments for seniors on Holy Hill.

-Scroll down for updates on this story.
-A private elementary school in North Berkeley may have to find a new location after assessments of its landmarked building revealed potentially significant work is needed to make it safe to occupy.
-Michael Koops, head of school at the German International School of Silicon Valley — which opened in 2012 at the old Hillside […]
+The German International School of Silicon Valley is located at the historic Hillside School at 1581 Le Roy Ave.
+Photo: GISSV Scroll down for updates on this story.
+A private elementary school in North Berkeley may have to find a new location after assessments of its landmarked building revealed potentially significant work is needed to make it safe to […]

-See update below.
+Laurie Capitelli and Jesse Arreguín are the two top contenders to replace Mayor Tom Bates.
+Photo: Emilie Raguso See update below.
 Berkeley mayoral candidate Jesse Arreguín raised almost three times as much money in the last month as his fiercest rival, Laurie Capitelli.
 Arreguín raised $33,434 from Sept.
 25 to Oct.
-22. In that same period, Capitelli raised $11,550.
-That is a reverse of the previous campaign finance reporting cycle that stretched from July […]
+22. In that same period, […]

 The new project would offer a “continuing care” facility that features apartments, a memory care unit, and nursing facilities for people at the end of their lives.

-I went to Kingman Co-Op at 1730 La Loma Ave. on graduation weekend to photograph the front door for a post-in-progress about painted doors.
+The toad mural on the garage door at Kingman Hall.
+Photo: John Storey I went to Kingman Co-Op at 1730 La Loma Ave. on graduation weekend to photograph the front door for a post-in-progress about painted doors.
 On the way to the door, I found this wonderful toad mural on the garage door.
-Read more from Tom Dalzell on Berkeleyside.
-The door I wanted to photograph, though, was […]
+Read more […]

 On the eve of its move to a new downtown location, Tom Dalzell lists all the reasons he loves Berkeley’s Ace Hardware.

-A bell tower constructed in 1878.
+Ashkenaz will use a $27,000 grant it received from the Berkeley Preservation Trust to seismically upgrade its building and help fund a new roof.
+Photo: Joe Balestreri A bell tower constructed in 1878.
 A nursery school built in 1927.
 An import-export warehouse converted into a music venue.
-A prefabricated panel cottage put together in 1887.
-These four Berkeley structures will soon be improved, thanks to $87,000 generated by the settlement of a lawsuit between Berkeley and Concerned Library Users, a group that […]
+A prefabricated panel cottage put together in 1887. […]